zongzi13545329/BA-SAM/README.md

      }

 Welcome to open issues if you meet any problem.
 It would be appreciated if you could contribute your dataset extensions.
 Unlike natural images, medical images vary a lot depending on different tasks.
 Expanding the generalization of a method requires everyone's efforts.
+Our code is build upon [MSA](https://github.com/KidsWithTokens/Medical-SAM-Adapter)
 ### TODO LIST

-- [x] Release base code and ckpt.
+- [ } Release base code and ckpt.
 - [ ] Fix bugs
 - [ ] More details